Differentiable function

-In mathematics, a differentiable function of one real variable is a function whose derivative exists at each point in its domain.
-In other words, the graph of a differentiable function has a non-vertical tangent line at each interior point in its domain.
-A differentiable function is smooth (the function is locally well approximated as a linear function at each interior point) and does not contain any break, angle, or cusp.
+In mathematical analysis, a real or complex function of a single variable is differentiable if its derivative exists at each point in its domain.
+For real-valued functions of a real variable, the graph of a differentiable function has a non-vertical tangent line at each interior point in its domain.
+A differentiable function is locally approximable by a linear function at each interior point, and does not contain any break, angle, or cusp.